Review: When We First Met (2018)

 I know Romantic Comedies aren’t for most people, but I would definitely give When We First Met a chance because the storytelling is so good and the characters are not only believable, but so damn relatable as well.
 I can’t compliment it enough.

-Brian Sumner is the Host of Dude, What?! and puts the antic in Romantic Comedy.
+Brian J. Sumner is the Host of Dude, What?!, author of The Secrets of Dr. Killiecrankie and puts the antic in Romantic Comedy.

 Jim Miller